naanlang/naan/README.md

 ##### Shell scripting

-When installed globally, Naan can be used for shell scripts with the [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) mechanism.
+When installed globally, NaaN can be used for shell scripts with the [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) mechanism.
 For example, copy the following text to a file named helloworld:

     #!/usr/bin/env naan